Terms

 McKesson-owned; Hosted Pharmacy Management System; SaaS pharmacy software that manages pharmacy operations, prescription drug dispensing and patient wellness programs in one centralized application.
 What the ScriptHero pharmacy uses.

-electronic Prior Authorization (ePA) is the electronic transmission of information between the prescriber and payer to determine whether a prior authorization (PA) request is granted.
+electronic Prior Authorization (ePA) is the electronic transmission of information between the prescriber and payer to determine whether a prior authorization request is granted.
 SPELL out electronic Prior Authorization (ePA) on first use.
 Subsequent uses can use the abbreviation ePA.

 ePrescribe or electronic prescribing is a technology framework that allows physicians and other medical practitioners to write and send prescriptions to a participating pharmacy electronically instead of using handwritten or faxed notes or calling in prescriptions.